Mustafa1908/restaurant/README.md

-A restaurant page project made using ES6 Modules and webpack all my major code was written in modules
+A restaurant page project made using ES6 Modules and webpack the majority of my code was written in modules

 Live preview: https://mustafa1908.github.io/restaurant/